 - The development of an ongoing process of collaboration between the Home Office, CSOs and organisations from other sectors.

-This work is being delivered through four workshops from July 2018 through until mid 2019.
-Each workshop will provide CSOs with the opportunity to discuss and deliberate over the various stages and impacts of this Programme.
+This work is being delivered through ongoing workshops.
+Each workshop will provide CSOs with the opportunity to discuss and deliberate over the various stages and impacts of the National Law Enforcement Data Programme and Home Office Biometrics work.

-The process will feed into the next iteration of a Data Privacy Impact Assessment due to be published mid-2019.
-This will explain the mitigating steps and governance framework in place for this programme to protect the public’s data and privacy.
+The process will feed into the future iterations of a Data Privacy Impact Assessments for both areas of work.
+These will feed into the development of the mitigating steps and governance frameworks in place for these programmes to protect the public’s data and privacy.

 The aim is that the engagement with civil society will then continue, to allow ongoing input into Law Enforcement data programmes.